Time limits for issuing invoices

 Invoicing and accounting isn’t generally the most exciting aspect of running a business, however, it’s extremely important.
 Invoices are official business documents and require specific invoice fields to be valid.
 That’s where invoicing software comes in.

-Invoicing software like SumUp Invoices, allows you to create professional and compliant invoices in under 1 minute.
+Invoicing software allows you to create professional and compliant invoices in under 1 minute.
 The software ensures that all of the required information is input for you.

 Invoicing software not only helps you create and send invoices but also quotes, payment reminders and credit notes.